 For whoever would save his life will lose it, but whoever loses his life for my sake will find it.
 Matthew 16:25

 I think to myself: Am I losing my life for His sake?
-After all, Jesus was willing to lose His own life for my sake.
+After all, Jesus willingly lost His own life for my sake!

 In the eyes of the world I have lost much—especially in abandoning the Ivy-League career path to marry and do ministry alongside my husband.
 Have I then truly lost my life for Christ?
 Is that how He measures it?

 When it comes to authentic faith, we must examine our heart:

 - Do I surrender everything—my loved ones, image, success, control, etc.—to Him?